Who Is Laura Bush?

 Laura Bush was born Laura Lane Welch in Midland, Texas, on November 4, 1946.
-She is the only child of Harold Welch, a home builder and successful real estate developer in the vast flat lands that surround Midland, and Jenna Louise Hawkins Welch, who worked as a bookkeeper in her husband's business.
+She is the only child of Harold Welch, a home builder and successful real estate developer, and Jenna Louise Hawkins Welch, who worked as a bookkeeper in her husband's business.
 As a child, Laura was shy and eager to please her parents.
-Early on, they encouraged to her to pursue her love of reading, which became a life-long passion.
+Early on, they encouraged her to pursue her love of reading, which became a life-long passion.

 Laura's life before college was typical of many young women, going to public schools and being with friends.
 However, on the night of November 6, 1963, she experienced something most teenagers don't: Around 8 p.m. that evening, she was driving a friend to a party on a desolate rural road when she ran a stop sign and hit another automobile broadside, killing its driver.
 The driver was a friend and fellow classmate, Michael Dutton Douglas, a star athlete and popular student at Robert E. Lee High School.
 Laura and her passenger suffered only minor injuries.
 Though she was not charged in the accident, the guilt has remained with her all of her life.

 After graduation from high school, Laura attended Southern Methodist University in Dallas, Texas, earning a bachelor's degree in early education in 1968.
 She taught second grade for a few years before receiving her master's degree in library science at the University of Texas in Austin, Texas, where she became a public school librarian.